Lithuania’s wonderful Vilnius offers a traveller so much that 7 days is not enough to experience everything!

 Think I’ve mentioned once or twice in my past posts on the Baltics that self-contained apartments are cheaper than hotels for the Aussie dollar.
 So, apart from the essential daily coffee and pastry outing, we cooked all meals in the apartment; although I did try the wonderful street food on offer at the Kaziukas Fair.

-After more than 10 months travelling through SE Asia and eating out 2-3 times per day, every day, cooking in an apartment was a welcoming change.
+After more than 10 months travelling through SE Asia and eating out 2-3 times per day, every day, cooking in an apartment is a welcomed change.